Two diverse teachers smiling together, reinforcing Kina’s mission to **reward families and retain top teachers

 Absolutely, getting started with Kina takes just a few steps:

-1. Sign Up: Create your Kina school account.
+1. Sign Up: Create your Kina school account and we will invite your teachers to create their profiles.

 FAQ